dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 Figure 5.2  Dependency inversion

 In Figure 5.2, module HL1 calls the F() function in module ML1.
 The fact that it calls this function through an interface is a source code contrivance.
-At runtime, the interface doesn’t exist.
+At runtime, the interface doesn't exist.
 HL1 simply calls F() within ML1.
 [7]

 Note, however, that the source code dependency (the inheritance relationship) between ML1 and the interface I points in the opposite direction compared to the flow of control.
 This is called dependency inversion, and its implications for the software architect are profound.